tidyverse/tidyverse.org/content/blog/patchwork-1-3-0/index.md

 </div>

+### Accesibility

+We truly believe that the features laid out above will be a boon for augmenting your data visualisation with data that can be read precisely at a glance.
+However, we would be remiss to not note how tables that are part of a patchwork visualisation doesn't have the same accessibility featurees as a gt table included directly in e.g. an HTML output.
+This is because graphics are rasterised into a PNG file and thus looses all semantical information that is inherent in a table.
+This should be kept in mind when providing Alt text for your figures so you ensure they are legible for everyone.

 ### Future

 The support on the patchwork end is likely done at this point, but the conversion to grobs that has been added to gt is still somewhat young and will improve over time.
 It is likely that markdown formatting (through marquee) and other niceties will get added, leading to even more power in composing tables with plots using patchwork as the glue between them.
+As with the [support for gt in typst](https://quarto.org/docs/blog/posts/2024-07-02-beautiful-tables-in-typst/) the support for gt in patchwork is part of our larger effort to bring the power of gt to more environments and create a single unified solution to table styling.

 ## With freedom comes great responsibility

 The second leg of this release concerns the [`free()`](https://patchwork.data-imaginist.com/reference/free.html) function which was introduced in the last release.
 I devoted a whole section of my posit::conf talk this year to talk about [`free()`](https://patchwork.data-imaginist.com/reference/free.html) and how it was a good thing to say no to requests for functionality until you have a solution that fits into your API and doesn't add clutter.
 I really like how the API for [`free()`](https://patchwork.data-imaginist.com/reference/free.html) turned out but I also knew it could do more.
-In this release it delivers on those promises with two additional arguments being added to it.
+In this release it delivers on those promises with two additional arguments.

 ### Which side?